magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/misc_toilets-on-the-path.md

 disgrace.
 Soon after I came back I went on an inspection tour and it was heartrending.
 I feel sorry for the laypeople who’ve built these kuṭīs for you to live in.
-All you want to do is to wander around with your bowls and over your shoulders looking for places to meditate; you don’t have a clue how to look after the kuṭīs and Saṅgha property.
+All you want to do is to wander around with your bowls and glots over your shoulders looking for places to meditate; you don’t have a clue how to look after the kuṭīs and Saṅgha property.
 It’s shocking.
 Have some consideration for the feelings of the donors.

 On my inspection tour I saw pieces of cloth that had been used in the